 For Cao, industrialising lithium production “is not a priority for the Macri administration.”
 Nevertheless, he claimed manufacturing batteries in the country “would not make much sense” as the electric vehicles market in Latin America is so far underdeveloped.

 The only project in the country to manufacture batteries stemmed from an agreement in 2016 between state research firm Y-TEC, Italian battery manufacturer FIB-FAAM and the Jujuy state-run firm Jemse.
 With a US$80 million investment, construction is scheduled to start this year.

-As lithium extraction projects intensify, environmental groups have raised alarms about the negative consequences lithium mining could have, such as on consumption and pollution of waterways, impacts on surrounding areas, and in terms of biodiversity and chemicals contamination, among others.
+As lithium extraction projects intensify, environmental groups have raised concern about the negative consequences lithium mining could have on the environment, such as consumption and pollution of waterways, impacts on areas surrounding mining sites, and in terms of biodiversity and chemicals contamination, among others.

 Lithium is obtained through an evaporation process, which requires two million litres of water per tonne of mineral extracted.
 Part of it is salted, meaning the water is unsuitable for human consumption.
-By using so much of it, underground fresh water aquifers could be affected.
+By using so much water, underground fresh water aquifers could be affected.

-A lack of water would also affect local populations that rely on it for their daily activities, such as farming, forcing them off their properties.
-At the same time, some areas that have been approved for mining have been identified as critical for biodiversity, specifically of flamencos.
+A lack of water would also affect local populations which rely on it for their daily activities, such as for farming, forcing them off their properties.
+At the same time, some areas already approved for mining have been identified as critical for biodiversity, specifically for flamenco populations.

 “Mining dominates everything and would alter the lifestyles of many people.
 We need better technologies that use less water.
 These are areas where water is seriously scarce and lithium mining could bring many problems.”

 Seeking to manage the expansion of the activity, the national government created a lithium working group, including representatives from all provinces, in order to establish standards for projects, such as asking companies for hydrological and environmental studies.
 Nevertheless, experts question whether they are sufficient.